Post Wed29Apr15 Keeping a lid on Things

 All our caps were there and secure.

-We shared the moment with the kind TwinOtter crew who had landed after and parked beside us and our yellow truck.
+We shared the moment with the helpful TwinOtter crew who had landed shortly after us (mostly hidden behind my yellow truck).

 During the day all 7 Caravans were heard on frequency or seen on the ground ....6 of the 7 reported all their fuel caps to be in place.